robinske/personal-site/_posts/2016-03-27-explaining-the-free-monad.markdown

 Even with a need for multiple interpreters and stack safety, we should be judicious in our use of these tools.
 I get nervous every time I find a "neat" solution in Scala, it usually means there is an easier way.
 Remember that the [wrong abstraction is dangerous](http://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and our responsibility as programmers should still be to write reuseable, maintainable code.

 Sound interesting?
-Want to convince me that your use of Free Monads is ingenious _and_ necessary?
-I'm talking more about this at [Scaladays](http://event.scaladays.org/scaladays-nyc-2016) this May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)
+Want to convince me that your use of Free Monads is ingenious *and* necessary?
+I'm talking more about this at [Scaladays](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)

 <div class="line"></div>